Skip to content

 Operations on SMTs

 The previous sections have focused on the design of binary SMTs.
 The problems that cropped up with our initial design have assisted in refining and defining a secure design.
-While describing the design of binary SMTs, we have extensively utilised the READ or Get operation.
+While describing the design of binary SMTs, we have extensively utilised the read or get operation.

-The READ operation
+The read operation

-First, we illustrate the READ operation, which is in fact a Get.
+First, we illustrate the read operation, which is in fact a get.

 The prover can commit to a key-value pair \((K_{\mathbf{x}}, \text{HV}_{\mathbf{x}})\) where \(\text{HV}_{\mathbf{x}}\) is the hash of the value \(V_{\mathbf{x}}\).
 That is, he claims that he created a leaf \(\mathbf{L}_{\mathbf{x}}\) which contains the value \(V_{\mathbf{x}}\) and it can be located using the key \(K_{\mathbf{x}}\).

-READ therefore means locating the leaf \(\mathbf{L}_{\mathbf{x}}\) and verifying that it contains the value \(V_{\mathbf{x}}\) by using a Merkle proof.
+A read therefore means locating the leaf \(\mathbf{L}_{\mathbf{x}}\) and verifying that it contains the value \(V_{\mathbf{x}}\) by using a Merkle proof.

 Hence, in addition to \((K_{\mathbf{x}}, \text{HV}_{\mathbf{x}})\), prover has to provide the rest of the information needed for completing the Merkle proof.
 That is, the root, the key-bits \(\text{kb}_\mathbf{j}\) for locating the leaf \(\mathbf{L}_{\mathbf{x}}\), the Remaining Key \(\text{RK}_\mathbf{x}\) and all the necessary siblings.